sachinmukherjee/Data-Structure-and-Algorithms-Tutorials/Sorting_part_2.md

 Mergining is the process of combining two sorted files to make a bigger file.
 Selection is the process of dividing a large file into two parts k small elements and n-k large elements.
 It is used for sorting linked list.

-We have to first divide the file and sort them and then merge them.<br>
+We have to first divide the array and sort them and then merge them.
+We are taking assending order.<br>

     void merge(int arr[], int left, int right, int mid) {
       int k = 0;  // for new array index
-      int n1 = right - left +1 ;  // for left array
+      int n1 = mid - left +1 ;    // for left array
       int n2 = right - mid;       // for right array
       int L[] = new int[n1];      // creating two new arrays int R[] = new int[n2];

-      // comping divided array into two new arrays left and right for(i=0; i<n1; i++)
+      // copying divided array into two new arrays left and right for(i=0; i<n1; i++)
       {
         L[i] = arr[i+left];